claassen/gotest/README.md

 Test files differ from the requirement for the `go test` tool in that test functions need not follow the Test* pattern and should not accept any arguments.
 Test functions must be publicly visible (start with a capital letter).

-A test file can have multiple functions but typically you would only have one function and instead use `Describe` and `It` blocks to separate tests.
+A test file can have multiple functions but typically you would only have one function and instead use `Describe` and `It` blocks to organize tests.

 ### Simple Example